schierlm/BibleMultiConverter/README.md

 how often a certain feature (e. g. a footnote, a divine name, or the word "Jesus") appears in the Bible and where exactly.

+**AugmentGrammar** can analyze the use of grammar information (Strongs, morphology, source indices) in one or more bible modules and use this information to augment other modules (e.g. modules that contain Strongs but no morphology).
+It can also be used to dump grammar information as a CSV file to analyze it elsewhere, or generate source indices in Original Language modules by counting grammar info tags.

 The **ValidateXML** tool can be used to validate an input XML file against a XSD schema.
 The schema can be given as a file, as an URL or one of the embedded schema names `OSIS`, `ZefaniaXML`, `HaggaiXML`, `RoundtripXML`, `USFX`, `USX` or `ZefDic`.
 This is useful as in case of an